thelfer/mfem-mgis/docs/source/index.rst

 thanks to specific developments, ``MFEM-MGIS`` adds several mechanical features compared to a pure ``MFEM`` approach.

-The library tackles some peculiarities of nonlinear mechanics.
-In particular, the support of complex constitutive laws and the management of advanced boundary conditions.
-It provides a high level of abstraction based focused on the physics to be treated.
+The library tackles some peculiarities of nonlinear mechanics, in particular the support of complex constitutive laws and the management of advanced boundary conditions.
+It provides a high level of abstraction focused on the physics to be treated.

 .. figure:: img/mfem-mgis-illustration.png

 Statement of need
 =================

-The solid mechanic examples in ``MFEM`` are mostly limited to simple constitutive equations such as elasticity and hyperelasticity without internal state variables.
+The solid mechanics examples in ``MFEM`` are mostly limited to simple constitutive equations such as elasticity and hyperelasticity without internal state variables.
 This is insufficient to address many engineering studies and in particular complex nuclear fuel